Skip to main content

 Steps

-5. Select the organization or entity to which the member belongs.
-For example, Operations Entity.
+• Organization / Entity: Select the organization or entity to which the member belongs.
+For example, Example Bank.

-6. Use Alert Delivery Options to specify the type of alert notifications you want the user to receive.
+• (Optional) Alert Delivery Options: Use Alert Delivery Options to specify the type of alert notifications you want the user to receive.
 Available options include Member Portal (Web application), Mobile, and Email Notification.
-By default, Email Notification is selected.
-If you only select Email Notification as the alert delivery option, the user is created as an Email-Only user in Collaborate.
+By default, Email Notification is selected and cannot be cleared.
+If you do not select any other option for alert delivery, the user is created as an email-only user in Collaborate.

-7. Use Member Role to associate one or more roles with the user.
+• Member Role: Use Member Role to associate one or more roles with the user.
 Available roles are Member, Intel Approver, Member Admin, Sector Approver, and Sector Admin.
+By default, Member is selected.
+Every user added to the Member Portal are assigned the role of member.
+Along with this role, additional member roles can be assigned to a member.
 For more information about member roles, see Member User Roles.

-9. Select Active to activate the user.
+• (Optional) Active: Select Active to activate the user.
 Inactive users cannot sign into Collaborate.
-By default, the user is activated.
+By default, the user is active.

-10. Select Allow Publishing to All Users to allow the user to publish alerts to all other users from the CSAP Analyst Portal.
-This provides the user publisher permissions.
+• (Optional) Allow Publishing to All Users: Select Allow Publishing to All Users to allow the user to publish alerts to the All Users recipient group in the Member Portal.

 Two separate email invitations are sent to the user for Analyst Portal and Member Portal.
 The invitation link expires within 72 hours.